StalkR/winpulse/README.md

 WinPulse captures Audio from Windows and streams it to a PulseAudio Server.

-It can stream with native protocol or over SSH with pacat.
+It can stream over SSH with pacat.
 It shows in systray with PulseAudio icon, right-click to stop, play or exit.

-Only *Stereo 16-bit 44100 Hz (CD Quality)* is supported.

 Build with:
 `go get -ldflags -H=windowsgui -trimpath github.com/StalkR/winpulse`